full control of your digital advertising. Try Free for 14 Days

 So what strategy is applicable here?
 Luckily, there are plenty of traffic channels for the mainstream verticals:

-- display banners are engaging and attract relevant leads;
+• Display banners are engaging and attract relevant leads.

-- emails or newsletters might bring traffic of better quality and increase the conversion rate because people who opened the letter are more likely to be interested in your message;
+• emails or newsletters might bring traffic of better quality and increase the conversion rate because people who opened the letter are more likely to be interested in your message.

 Choose a couple of ways or combine them all — it’s up to you.

-Specific Ad Verticals and Winning Strategy
+Specific Ad Verticals and Basic Winning Strategy

-Specific verticals are those you hardly find even on the second page of a Google search where, as we all know, it is possible to hide a dead body.
+Specific verticals are those you hardly find even on the second page of a Google search, where, as we all know, it is possible to hide a dead body.

 Betting, cannabis, gaming, adult, crypto — finding their traffic on mainstream platforms is almost impossible.
 They are restricted by Google, Facebook, etc., so working with them is challenging.

-However, these ad verticals feature less competition and a lot of money, so you can build your ecosystem without restrictions and earn on display ads.
+However, these ad verticals feature less competition and a lot of money, so you can build your ecosystem without restrictions and earn from display ads.
 Still, you must note that almost half of the ad strategies mentioned for mainstream verticals aren’t applicable here.

 Now you’re wondering: OK, what strategy suits here better?